-Portability is the process of renting a dwelling unit; or purchasing a dwelling within Section 8 Tenant-based voucher assistance outside the jurisdiction of the initial Public Housing Authority.
-Within the limitations of the regulations and this plan, a participant family or an applicant family that has been issued a voucher has the right to use tenant-based voucher assistance to lease a unit anywhere in the United States providing that the unit is located within the jurisdiction of a PHA administering a tenant-based voucher program.
-Portability assistance will not be provided for a participant family if the family has moved out of its assisted unit in violation of the lease.
-See exceptions for VAWA under Section X on Protections under VAWA.
+Portability is the process of renting a dwelling unit; or purchasing a dwelling within Section 8 Tenant-based voucher assistance outside the jurisdiction of the Authority.
+Within the limitations of the regulations and this Administrative Plan, (see Section on Limitations of non-resents) a participant family or an applicant family that has been issued a voucher has the right to use tenant-based voucher assistance to lease a unit anywhere in the United States providing that the unit is located within the jurisdiction of a PHA administering a tenant-based voucher program.
+Portability assistance will not be provided for a participant family if the family has moved out of the assisted unit in violation of the lease.
+See exceptions for VAWA with the Authority's VAWA Policy.